ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ## Creating layer stacks

 To end this section on general files and raster object manipulations, we will see how multi-layer objects can be created from single-layer objects.
-The object created as part of the example below is the same that we will use later in the course to perform time series analysis on raster objects.
+The object created as part of the example below is the same one that we will use later in the course to perform time series analysis on raster objects.
 It is composed of NDVI layers derived from Landsat acquisitions at different dates.
 The objective is therefore to create a multi-layer NDVI object, for which each layer corresponds to a different date.
 But first we need to fetch the data, similarly to how we did it for the gewata brick.

 ```r
 # Again, make sure that your working directory is properly set getwd()